historic-trails/website/sites/watrous-la-junta.md

 In the past, visitors have noted the healthy, rich soil, green valley, and extensive wildlife-- including deer, wild ducks, quail, and antelope.
 Wild oak, pine, and juniper line the banks of the river and the town [^Clark].
 But this is not the only reason this area is remarkable.
 In 1963, La Junta was deemed a National Historic Landmark.
 It has served many purposes throughout history.
 This junction has been a campsite, rest stop, meeting point, and trading area for centuries.
 Some of its visitors include indigenous tribes, both nomadic and stationary, and exhausted travelers making the long treck on the Santa Fe Trail.
 As one Army of the West soldier exclaimed, upon viewing the valley: "the first settlement we had seen in 775 miles" [^Greenwood2].

 ## Here first – La Junta’s early occupiers
- Before the first traveler set foot on the over [800-mile stretch of the Santa Fe Trail](https://www.nps.gov/safe/learn/historyculture/map-timeline-2.htm)[^NPS],  La Junta was occupied by several indigenous tribes including the Utes (nomadic), the Comanches, the Kiowas, Navajos, Arapahoes, and the Jicarilla Apaches (nomadic).
-These tribes had hunted, traded, and camped on the land for several decades [^Stanley3][^Kosmider30].
+ Before the first traveler set foot on the over [800-mile stretch of the Santa Fe Trail](https://www.nps.gov/safe/learn/historyculture/map-timeline-2.htm)[^NPS],  La Junta was occupied by several indigenous tribes, including The Jicarilla Apaches.
+The Jicarilla Apaches hunted the had hunted, traded, and camped on the land for several decades [^Stanley3][^Kosmider30].
 Little informations about these tribes is available orior to the beginning of the Santa Fe Trail.

 ## [The Scolly Land Grant](https://www.topozone.com/map-print/?lat=35.790597&lon=-104.9816685&title=Watrous%20Topo%20Map%20in%20Mora%20County%20New%20Mexico)
 {% include figure.html